Occupational Therapy Process

 Phase 2: Succeeding at School

-During Phase II, we focus on building the learning skills for success at school, including letter and number identification, sound symbol matching, handwriting, visual motor coordination skills, attention maintenance and social thinking.
+During Phase II, we focus on building the learning skills for success at school, including letter and number identification, sound symbol matching, handwriting, visual motor coordination skills, attention maintenance and social learning.
 Many children who struggle with sensory processing delays require additional instructional support with learning to read, comprehend, spell and solve mathematical problems.
 Our therapists will make any necessary referrals.

 As part of the occupational therapy process, we reach out to the people in the child’s life outside of the family – including teachers and other professionals – to support the generalization of skills and abilities across a variety of sensory-rich environments.